 The MAT has a responsibility for ensuring that all payments to individuals are subject to tax and national insurance deductions where appropriate.
-In order to achieve this, the following guidelines should be followed:
+In order to achieve this, the following quidelines should be followed:

-- an assessment must be made as to whether the individual is providing a contract of service (i.e. employed) or a contract for services (i.e. self-employed), - if considered to be a contract of service, the individual shall be set up as an employee of the school before receiving payment through the payroll - where an individual seeks payment from the school for a contract for services, this must be in the form of an invoice
+- an assessment must be made as to whether the individual is providing a contract of service (i.e. employed) or a contract for services (i.e. self-employed) using the latest IR35 guidance, - if considered to be a contract of service, the individual shall be set up as an employee of the school before receiving payment through the payroll - where an individual seeks payment from the school for a contract for services, this must be in the form of an invoice